amtseng/dbgap-scrape/README.md

 `scrape.Scraper._match_data_type(self, data_type)`
 - For a type of sequencing data, determine whether or not to record it
-- For now, this only looks for whole genome/exome sequences, but this may be tweaked manually.
+- For now, this only looks for whole genome/exome sequences, but this may be tweaked manually

 `scrape.Scraper._read_page(self, url, timeout=5, retries=3, verbose=False)`
 - Performs the basic function of reading a page from a URL
 - The default timeout (in seconds) may be changed, as well as the number of retries
 - Retries are performed when the request times out, or a blank page is returned
+- This default setting of a 5-second timeout and 3 retries is recommended